codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/pulumi.md

 1. Chooses the cluster that will be used for deployments (if you have more than one).
 Use your own cluster name as seen in the [Kubernetes dashboard]({{site.baseurl}}/docs/deploy-to-kubernetes/manage-kubernetes/) of Codefresh
 1. Runs `pulumi up` with the same target cluster

+The pipeline needs a [single environment variable]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/#pipeline-settings) that holds the content of your Pulumi Token.

+{% include image.html
+lightbox="true"
+file="/images/examples/pulumi/pulumi-access-token.png"
+url="/images/examples/pulumi/pulumi-access-token.png"
+alt="Passing the Pulumi Token in the pipeline parameters" caption="Passing the Pulumi Token in the pipeline parameters" max-width="60%"
+%}

 Run the pipeline and see your deployment succeed.